Skip to content

 Browser Compatibility

-• Syntax Lowering: Converts modern CSS syntax into backwards-compatible equivalents
+• Converts modern CSS syntax to work in older browsers

 css